hyperschedule/hyperschedule/README.md

 * Make the checkboxes and stars look less terrible
 * Have some way of grouping sections from the same course together in the listings.
+* Make it possible to see which sections conflict with a given one.

 ## Contributing